tobiasbriones/blog/mathswe/ops/oss/github/initializing-the-mathswe-ops-github-organization-2024-06-19/index.md

 License since it can contain any code for experimentation, so it's ready to comply with any possible integration with Linux friendly software, which is usually copyleft.

+The new MathSwe Ops GitHub organization will establish a better focalization for the system automation code while eventually reaching the engineering grade via SWAM to develop and deploy mathematical software.